A cluster realization of $U_q(\mathfrak{sl_n})$ from quantum character varieties: The Dehn twist on a twice punctured disk

 Figure~\ref{fig-Dehn} shows four different ideal triangulations of a twice punctured disk with two marked points on the boundary; the arrows correspond to flips of ideal triangulations.
 Note that the right-most disk may be obtained from the left-most one by applying the half-Dehn twist rotating the left puncture clockwise about the right one.
 Hence this half-Dehn twist may be decomposed into a sequence of 4 flips.
 Let $\Zc'_n$ be the quiver obtained from the $(n+1)$-triangulation of the right-most disk.
 It is evident from inspecting the corresponding $(n+1)$-triangulations that there exists an isomorphism $\sigma$ between the $\Zc_n$- and the $\Zc'_n$-quivers that preserves all frozen variables.
 On the other hand, since there is no nontrivial automorphism of the $\Zc_n$-quiver fixing its frozen variables, we conclude that the isomorphism $\sigma$ is unique.

 Let us now describe $\sigma$ explicitly.
 Recall that each $(n+1)$-triangulated triangle contains exactly $n$ solid oriented paths parallel to each of its sides.
-For example, in the 4-triangulation shown in Figure~\ref{fig-triang}, one sees paths $1 \to 2$, $3 \to 4 \to 5$, and $6 \to 7 \to 8 \to 9$, parallel to the side $BC$.
+We number them starting from the opposite vertex.
+For example, in the 4-triangulation shown in Figure~\ref{fig-triang}, the paths $1 \to 2$, $3 \to 4 \to 5$, and $6 \to 7 \to 8 \to 9$, are respectively the 1-st, the 2-nd, and the 3-rd paths parallel to the side $BC$.
 Now, consider the second disk in Figure~\ref{fig-Dehn}, recall that the $(n+1)$-triangulation of the pair of triangles in the middle is shown in the right part of Figure~\ref{fig-flip}.
-For $i = 1, \dots, n$ we define the $i$-th \emph{permutation cycle} to \begin{itemize} \item follow the $i$-th solid path parallel to the side $a$ in the triangle $\Delta_{abc}$ along the orientation, \item follow the $i$-th solid path parallel to the side $d$ in the triangle $\Delta_{bde}$ in the direction opposite to the orientation, \item follow the $i$-th solid path parallel to the side $g$ in the triangle $\Delta_{efg}$ along the orientation, \item follow the $i$-th solid path parallel to the side $d$ in the triangle $\Delta_{cdf}$ in the direction opposite to the orientation. \end{itemize} Now, the isomorphism $\sigma$ is defined as follows: each vertex in the $i$-th permutation cycle is moved $i$ steps along the cycle, frozen variables are left intact, the rest of the vertices are rotated by $180^\circ$.
+For $i = 1, \dots, n$ we define the $i$-th \emph{permutation cycle} to \begin{itemize} \item[$\bullet$] follow the $i$-th solid path parallel to the side $a$ in the triangle $\Delta_{abc}$ along the orientation, \item[$\bullet$] follow the $\theta(i)$-th solid path parallel to the side $d$ in the triangle $\Delta_{bde}$ in the direction opposite to the orientation, \item[$\bullet$] follow the $i$-th solid path parallel to the side $g$ in the triangle $\Delta_{efg}$ along the orientation, \item[$\bullet$] follow the $\theta(i)$-th solid path parallel to the side $d$ in the triangle $\Delta_{cdf}$ in the direction opposite to the orientation. \end{itemize} Now, the isomorphism $\sigma$ is defined as follows: each vertex in the $i$-th permutation cycle is moved $i$ steps along the cycle, frozen variables are left intact, the rest of the vertices are rotated by $180^\circ$.
 In Figure~\ref{fig-A2o2}, the 2 cycles in the quiver $\Zc_2$ and the rotation of vertices 9 and 11 are shown by gray arrows; the action of $\sigma$ reads

 where the 2nd permutation cycle breaks into $(3 \; 16 \; 18) \; (8 \; 10 \; 12)$.